Carl Moon: The Fred Harvey Company

 In 1907, Moon left Albuquerque for the photographic studio Fred Harvey had established at El Tovar Hotel on the south rim of the Grand Canyon.
 He was commissioned by the Fred Harvey Company to take pictures of Native American communities throughout the Southwest: Arizona, New Mexico and Oklahoma.
-The photos would become The Fred Harvey Collection of Southwest Indian Pictures.
+The photos would become the Fred Harvey Collection of Southwest Indian Pictures.
 They were used in marketing materials by the Fred Harvey Company and the Santa Fe Railroad, for which Moon was the official photographer.
-Harvey operated a chain of successful gift shops, restaurants and hotels, know as Harvey Houses, along the rail lines of the Southwest.The Harvey Company used Moon's photographs (often without credit) on their postcards, and in brochures and publications for the tourist industry.
+Harvey operated a chain of successful gift shops, restaurants and hotels, known as Harvey Houses, along the rail lines of the Southwest.
+The Harvey Company used Moon's photographs (often without credit) on their postcards, and in brochures and publications for the tourist industry.
 Harvey Co. had partnered with the railroad in 1876 to generate tourism in the region.

-The majority of photos represent Hopi, Navajo and Taos Pueblo peoples, but there are also images of Osage, Apache, Zuni and other Southwestern tribes.
+The majority of photos represent Hopi, Navajo and Taos Pueblo peoples, but there are also images of Osage, Apache, Zuni and other Southwestern peoples.
 There are numerous formal portraits, as well as posed, romanticized scenes depicting storytelling, hunting, weaving, pottery making and playing instruments.
 Candid images show people in their daily activities and dance ceremonies.

 Color postcards featuring Moon's images were printed by the Detroit Publishing Co.
-(DPC) via the Phostint process in which black and white photos were "colorized."
+(DPC) via the Phostint process in which black and white photos were "colorized".
 Each color was printed separately; anywhere from eight to twenty different colors were required per card.
 Harvey ordered hundreds of thousands of DPC Phostints to sell in his hotel gift shops alongside the Native American jewelry, blankets and baskets he commissioned from local artisans.

 During the same time frame, Moon also sold photos to major companies such as Stetson Hats and Wells Fargo for use in advertisements, calendars and logos.

 In addition to his photographic duties at The Harvey Co., Moon served as the director of art.
 In this position, he assisted Harvey and the American Museum of Natural History in acquiring paintings of Indians.

 He also collected Indian prints for the Library of Congress and the Montclair Museum.

 Later career

 On June 5, 1911, Moon married American children's author Grace Purdie in St. Joseph, Missouri.
 After their marriage, they lived together at El Tovar studio.
 She shared his interest in the tribes of the American Southwest.
 The couple traveled together throughout the region, including Hopiland, Taos Pueblo and the Navajo Nation, carrying little gear and relying on trading posts for food.
 During these forays, they observed the customs and culture of the indigenous people.

-In 1914, Moon resigned from The Fred Hardy Co.
+In 1914, Moon resigned from The Fred Harvey Co.
 The couple moved to Pasadena, California.
 From 1917 until his death in 1948, they collaborated on nearly two dozen children's books with Native American themes.
 He co-wrote and illustrated.
 The first book Indian Legends in Rhyme was inspired by Grace Moon's letters to her future husband, written in verse.

 In order of publication the books are: